 One thing to note here is that your monthly income will likely vary even if you have a consistent salary.
 Most employees are paid every two weeks, and that means there will be two months out of the year where you’ll have three paychecks instead of two.
 You may also have bonuses or other things that impact how much you make in a given month.
 When we get to the next step we’ll see that the same situation applies to expenses.
 Because of the varying income and expenses, you may want to review and adjust your budget each month as needed.

 Next, go back through the past few months, add up your expenses and organize them into your budget categories.
 You can use your checking account, credit card statements, and any receipts that you may have to see how much you were spending, and on what.
 Since you haven’t been tracking your expenses up to this point your numbers here may not be perfect, especially for those things that you typically pay with cash.
 Make your best guess for now, and going forward you’ll track your expenses and then you can adjust the numbers in your budget as needed (based on your real expenses, not an educated guess).

 As you go through your expenses, put them into categories.
 The categories in a budget may vary from one person or family to another.
-Below you’ll find a list of common categories and expenses that may fall into those categories (these are also the categories that you’ll find in my budget spreadsheet).
+Below you’ll find a list of common categories and expenses that may fall into those categories.
 If you have no expenses in one of these categories you don’t need to include it in your budget.
 And if you have expenses that don’t fit into any of these categories you can create your own category.

 - Housing: mortgage or rent payment, property taxes, HOA fees, upkeep, and maintenance.